rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <p>First, preprocessing of the data is very important.
 The data structure is diverse and requires custom cleaning steps, for instance, there are different values representing 'unknown' for the different attributes.
 Using digits for unknown values biases the statistical testing as well as the supervised learning.
 Additionally, not all of the categorical attributes have ordered categories and one-hot encoding should be used consequently for those categories.</p>

-<p>Second, in order for the Mann-Whitney U test to perform properly, it is important to remove <i>nan</i> values as they will influence the testing.
+<p>Second, in order for the Mann-Whitney U test to perform properly, it is important to remove <span class="custom">nan</span> values as they will influence the testing.
 Also, the p-values decrease if the size of the datasets increase and will become zero at some point.
 In order to obtain non-zero p-values it was necessary to work with a subsample of the dataset.
-I initially also made the mistake to min-max scale the data before the test, which resulted in a biased test as the minimum and maximum values were sometimes different in the two datasets.</p>
+I initially also made the mistake to 'min-max' scale the data before the test, which resulted in a biased test as the minimum and maximum values were sometimes different in the two datasets.</p>

 <p>In the process of refinement it is very important to periodically print or visualize aspects of the data.
-The method <i>pandas.Series.value_counts( )</i> has proven to be very useful in this process.</p>
+The method <span class="custom">pandas.Series.value_counts()</span> has proven to be very useful in this process.</p>

-<p>I was also removing attributes with a fraction greater than <i>frac</i> of missing values.
-Different values of <i>frac</i> were tested.
-The supervised learning models however performed best when not removing too many attributes, such that <i>frac</i>=0.9 was used for the fine-tuning of the models.</p>
+<p>I was also removing attributes with a fraction greater than 'frac' of missing values.
+Different values of 'frac' were tested.
+The supervised learning models however performed best when not removing too many attributes, such that 'frac=0.9' was used for the fine-tuning of the models.</p>

 <p>Several classifiers were tested for the supervised learning part.
 Here it was important to regularize a classifier properly to avoid overfitting.
 To avoid data leakage the Scaler and Imputer classes should be part of the pipeline, such that they are only fit to the train set in each fold of cross-validation.</p>